mukarramjavid/mukarramblog/content/blog/hello-world/index.md

 date: "2020-04-19T22:12:03.284Z"
 description: "salted eggs"
 ---

-This is my first post on my new blog!
-How exciting!

 I'm sure I'll write a lot more interesting things in the future.

 Oh, and here's a great quote from this Wikipedia on